Sturdy-Statistics/bailey/README.md

   (bailey.core/decrypt ciphertext))
 ```

+Ordinary encryption uses the symmetric keys in the server keychain.
+The caller must keep a durable backup of the encrypted keychain file; the offline key can unlock that backup if the TPM password or server is lost.

 For especially critical data:

 ```clojure
 (bailey.core/encrypt-critical (.getBytes "critical config"))
 ```

-This adds asymmetric backup encryption so the data is recoverable even if the server keychain is lost.
+This adds asymmetric backup encryption so the data is recoverable even if every copy of the server keychain is lost or corrupted.
+It incurs significant ciphertext-size overhead, so use it when recovery without the keychain is required.

 ### 4. Rotate server keys